Illustrations from Drawer Design

 We identified an opportunity in the young professionals' experience with loan debt payments and their disposable income concerns.
 We established the goal to guide young professionals to help them to manage their disposable income to pay off their student loans sooner.
 How to change their habit of spending?
 How to help them to learn about debts?

-Creating the Map User
+Mapping the User

 To do this, we mapped a young professionals' journey right after graduation because when they get their first job, the repayment period starts.
 At this point, there is a need to begin to allocate the money in the account to make the monthly payment (preferred automated) and check the remaining debt to track paid and pending.
 If funds are sufficient, they might decide to contribute as much as they can afford to go for a shorter-term repayment.